richie0866/Rostruct/docs/api-reference/package/properties.md

 readonly fetchInfo?: FetchInfo | undefined
 ```

-An object that stores information about the last `Rostruct.fetch` or `Rostruct.fetchLatest` operation.
+An object that stores data about the last `Rostruct.fetch` or `Rostruct.fetchLatest` operation.

 See the [FetchInfo](../types.md#fetchinfo) documentation for more info on how it's structured.